mattzink/arch-wsl/ollama.md

 ## Using Ollama as a code assistant in VSCode

 After configuring WSL as above, you can use it to provide code assistance within Visual Studio Code.

+1. If you are running VS Code on a machine other the WSL host, add a **Hyper-V** firewall rule to allow incoming connections.

+    From an **<ins>Admin Elevated</ins>** Powershell prompt on the WSL host:
+    ```pwsh
+    New-NetFirewallHyperVRule -Name "WSLOllama" -DisplayName "WSL Ollama" -Direction Inbound -VMCreatorId '{40E0AC32-46A5-438A-A0B2-2B479E8F2E90}' -Protocol TCP -LocalPorts 11434
+    ```

-1. Install the [Continue extension](https://marketplace.visualstudio.com/items?itemName=Continue.continue) for VSCode.
+2. Install the [Continue extension](https://marketplace.visualstudio.com/items?itemName=Continue.continue) for VSCode.

-2. Edit Continue's `config.json` file to use your local Ollama with appropriate models:
+3. Edit Continue's `config.json` file to use your local Ollama with appropriate models:
     ```json
     {
       "models": [